The Wisdom of Courage – making courageous choices

 Courage, however, walks hand in hand with fear.
 It has been said that there isn’t any courage if there isn’t any fear.
 It’s true.
 It takes more effort and energy, for me anyway, to be courageous.
 It’s a lot of conversations in my head, arguments back and forth about what to do and when to do it and whether or not to do it at all.
 But once the choice has been made, courage moves me forward.
 It gets me out of bed.
 It makes me do hard things.
 It makes me face the truth.
 It gets my feet back under me when I fall down, over and over and over again.

 I do not naturally go looking to be brave or courageous.
-And I had no idea five years ago how God would give me opportunity after opportunity after opportunity to be both of these things.
+And I had no idea ten years ago how God would give me opportunity after opportunity after opportunity to be both of these things.
 It has been the most difficult season of my life.
 I did not go looking to be anyone’s example or inspiration of how to show up and push on when life gets hard.
 Yet, because of grace, here I am.

 Being Brave